Monday, December 22, 2014

 As always, their bread was amazing, with perfectly spreadable butter.
 Danny Meyer is the owner, and he sources ingredients from local organic farmers, creameries, small-batch suppliers, and farmer's markets.

 Four waiters attended us in seamless unity.
-Adam, the captain, served our courses from platters and poured sauces on our plates.
+Adam, the dining room captain, served our courses from platters and poured sauces onto our plates.
 With posture and decorum, he asked if he could assist us in any way further?
-I asked for a wine for my Branzino.
+I asked for a wine to accompany my Branzino.
 He smiled (Derreck said he was flirting with me), leaned over my shoulder (any closer and he would've rubbed off my vetiver cologne), and guided my hand down the list, suggesting a Jean-Marc Morey Montrachet chardonnay.
 It was delicious.
-(I bypassed the presentation of the bottle, because I trust the staff).
+I bypassed the presentation of the bottle, because I trust Meyer's staff.

-For dessert, we shared dark chocolates, pumpkin maracrons, cream-filled wafers, and chocolate mouse.
-At the maître d' podium, our coats arrived, and we embarked into the chilly night.
+For dessert, our foursome shared dark chocolates, pumpkin macarons, cream-filled wafers, and chocolate mouse.
+Espresso for me, and a digestif for Franco.
+At the maître d' podium, we received our coats, and we embarked into the chilly night.

-Derreck, who grew up in America's southern climates, said that he wished for a bit of snow.
-As if Heaven answered his prayer, a snow flurry suddenly began to fall!!!
-We shrieked with laugher in the street, drawing attention of out-of-towners who were taking pictures of Fifth Avenue store windows.
-Crossing under the giant Swarovski crystal suspended above the avenue,
+Derreck grew up in America's southern climate, so he wished for a bit of snow (to make our festive evening ideal).
+As if Heaven answered his prayer, a snow flurry suddenly began to fall!
+He shrieked with glee, drawing attention of out-of-towners who waited in queues to enter Fifth Avenue stores.
+We walked under the giant Swarovski crystal suspended above the avenue.
+It's the ONLY street decoration that NYC invests in.

-we passed a frustrated traffic cop.
+We passed a frustrated traffic cop.
 He seemed unable to get the foreign tourists to understand him.
-I leaned over and wished him a sympathetic "Best of Luck".
+I leaned in and wished him a sympathetic "Best of Luck".
 He gave a nod and said, "Merry Christmas!"
 We hollered it back.
-Such cheer to conclude a heavenly evening.
+We had cheer to conclude a heavenly evening.

 3 comments: